6sritam9/TRAVEL-Buddy/README.md

 # Working on it

-Soon it wil lbe availble
+Soon it will be availble